 Limes deserve to be in the limelight.
 They originated in Southeast Asia, and their potential uses go far beyond fish tacos and cocktail garnishes.
 You might be surprised by the many unique ways that limes can be used to benefit your health.

 As natural health approaches become more and more popular in today’s culture, limes will likely play an increasing role in the treatment that doctors recommend.
 Scientists are researching ways to incorporate limes into medicines and herbal formulas.

 Sickle cell anemia is a condition that causes the bone marrow to produce misshapen, sickle-shaped red blood cells.
 It can cause chronic fatigue as well as painful episodes, called crises, which can affect the chest, joints, or lower back.

 3. Keep your heart in lime

 Antioxidants keep your arteries healthy, and healthy arteries are essential for carrying blood from your heart to the organs of your body.
-A new study conducted on rabbits reveals some interesting results.
+A new

 Lime peel and lime juice contain antioxidants that slow down the process of atherogenesis, the buildup of plaque on artery walls.
 Try getting more lime juice in your diet with this delicious grilled shrimp recipe.